 Bellringing at St Mary’s, Acton

-At St Mary’s we have 6 bronze bells made by Rudhalls of Gloucester.
-In 1724 these bells were transported by boat along the river Severn to Atcham Bridge before continuing their 30 mile journey by horse and cart to St Mary’s, Acton.
+At St Mary’s we have six bronze bells cast by Rudhall’s of Gloucester.
+In 1724 these bells were transported by boat along the river Severn to Atcham Bridge before continuing their onward 30 mile journey by horse and wagon to St Mary’s, Acton along unsurfaced and poorly made roads.

 If you would like to visit the bell tower or you would like to learn to ring, you will be made very welcome (please contact Carole Sturgess on 01270 623290).

-English change ringing, more-or-less as we know it today, began in the seventeenth century with the bells being hung on a frame and rung using a rope around a full wheel.
-The development of better bell control led to the introduction of change ringing and the methods that are known today in which the sequence of bells alters every time they are rung.
+English change ringing, more-or-less as we know it today, began in the seventeenth century with the bells being hung on a frame and rung using a rope around a full wheel, thus enabling better control.
+The development of better bell control led to the introduction of change ringing and the hundreds of methods that are known today in which the sequence of bells alters every time they are rung.

 Two of the bells were repaired in Gloucester in 1773 and, just over a century later, the bells were re-tuned and re-hung in 1894.